RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 The Grafana Dashboard for Istio consists of three main sections:

- * _A Global Summary View_ provides high-level summary of HTTP requests flowing through the service mesh.
+ * _A Global Summary View_ provides a high-level summary of HTTP requests flowing through the service mesh.
  * _A Mesh Summary View_ provides slightly more detail than the Global Summary View, allowing per-service filtering and selection.
  * _Individual Services View_ provides metrics about requests and responses for each individual service within the mesh (HTTP and TCP).

 Note that _TCP Bandwidth_ metrics are empty, as Bookinfo uses http-based services only.
-Lower down on this dashboard are metrics for workloads that call this service (labeled "Client Workloads") and for worloads that process requests from the service (labeled _Service Workloads_).
+Lower down on this dashboard are metrics for workloads that call this service (labeled "Client Workloads") and for workloads that process requests from the service (labeled _Service Workloads_).

-You can switch to a different service or filter metrics by _client-_ and _service-worloads_ by using drop-down lists at the top of the dashboard.
+You can switch to a different service or filter metrics by _client-_ and _service-workloads_ by using drop-down lists at the top of the dashboard.

 ##### Istio Workload Metrics

-To switch to workloads dashboard, select **Home > Istio Workload Dashboard** from the drop-down list in the top left corner of the screen.
+To switch to the workloads dashboard, select **Home > Istio Workload Dashboard** from the drop-down list in the top left corner of the screen.
 You should see a screen similar to this:

 ![Grafana graph]({% image_path grafana-workload-metrics.png %})